IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

 make
 ```

-CMake can be used to invoke 'make' for more portability (e.g. using something other than 'make' to build).
+CMake can be used to invoke 'make' for more portability (e.g. when
+using something other than 'make' to build).

 ```bash
 cmake -- build .